 Price: $5 - $15

 Traditional cotton wraps have been used for decades and are a great option for protecting your hands.
-Their biggest drawback is that you need to know how to properly wrap your hands so the wraps not only protect your hand but also do not come unraveled when you are training.
-There are several ways to wrap your hand with traditional wraps and some trainers even pride themselves on their unique way of using them.
+Their biggest drawback is learning how to properly wrap your hands so the wraps not only protect your hand but also do not come unraveled when you are training.
+There are several ways to wrap your hand with traditional wraps.
+Check out FightCamp's version on how to wrap your hands with traditional hand wraps here.

 How To Use Traditional Wraps with FightCamp